telerik/blazor-docs/components/gantt/state.md

 Find out what the user changed in the Gantt through the `PropertyName` of the `GanttStateEventArgs`.
 Override the user action by changing and then setting your desired state.

+Find out how to [get the applied by the user filtering and sorting criteria]({%slug common-features-descriptors%}).

 >caption Know when the Gantt state changes, which parameter changes, and amend the change

 ````CSHTML